-The Company attracts deposits from the general public and uses such deposits, together with borrowings and other funds, to originate one-to-four family residential mortgage loans, consumer loans, small business loans and agricultural loans in its primary market area.
-The Company also invests in mortgage-backed securities, investment securities consisting primarily of U.S. government or agency obligations, financial institution certificates of deposit, and other liquid assets.
+The Company attracts deposits from the general public and uses such deposits, together with borrowings and other funds, to originate one-to-four family residential mortgage loans, consumer loans, business loans and agricultural loans in its primary market area.
+The Company also invests in investment securities consisting primarily of U.S. government or agency obligations, mortgagebacked securities, financial institution certificates of deposit, and other liquid assets.
 In addition, the Company conducts Trust Operations nationwide through its sales representatives.